-All trees to be removed are marked with blue paint.
-All trees that are to remain within zones 1 and 2 need to be pruned to a height of 6 ft or 1/3 the height of the tree, whichever is less.
+All trees to be removed are marked with blue spray paint.
+All trees that are to remain within zones 1 and 2 will be unmarked and need to be pruned to a height of 6 ft or 1/3 the height of the tree, whichever is less.
 If the property is less than 1 acre it may not have zones marked due to boundary interference.
-Harvested wood that remains on site should be stacked at least 30 feet from the house and at the same elevation when possible.
+Harvested wood that remains on site will be stacked at least 30 feet from the house and at the same elevation when possible.
 Slash from the harvest will be chipped.
-Note that if you decide to burn piles, you must obtain a valid Open Burning Permit from the Boulder County Environmental Health Department (303-441-1180) and notify your local fire protection district Rocky Mountain Fire Authority (303-494-3735).
+Note that if you decide to burn piles, you must obtain a valid Open Burning Permit from the Boulder County Environmental Health Department (303-441-1180) and notify your local fire protection district Boulder Rural Fire Protection District (303-530-9575).